astorDev/nice-shell/git/save/article/index.md

 git save "My Changes"
 ```

 `Changes have been saved successfully ✅` printed!
-This wraps up this article, let's do a quick recap and see a picture of how the result of our command might look like!
+This wraps up this article, let's do a quick recap and see a picture of what the result of our command might look like!

 ## TLDR;

 In this article, we've created a git alias called `save`.
 It allows us to add, commit, and push changes using just one command.
-Instead of recreating it, you can install it straight from GitHub, with this one-liner:
+Instead of recreating it, you can install it straight from GitHub with this one-liner:

 ```sh
 curl -sS https://raw.githubusercontent.com/astorDev/nice-shell/main/git/save/install.sh | sh
 ```

-After you see "✅ Installed `git save` alias", you will be able to use the alias like this:
+After you see "✅ Installed the `git save` alias", you will be able to use the alias like this:

 ![](demo.png)

-The script, as well as this article, are parts of the [nice-shell repository](https://github.com/astorDev/nice-shell), trying to help your shell experience be nicer.
+The script, as well as this article, is part of the [nice-shell repository](https://github.com/astorDev/nice-shell), trying to help your shell experience be nicer.
 Don't hesitate to give the repository a star! ⭐

 Claps for this article are also appreciated! 😊